Get insightful automation articles, view upcoming webinars and stay up-to-date with Checkbox

 5 Steps to Defining the Scope of your Legal Intake and Triage Tool

-Having a legal intake and triage tool can help relieve pressure from legal teams to fulfill requests and make it easier for anyone with a legal question to find answers.
+Having a legal intake and triage In-house legal tool can help relieve pressure from legal teams to fulfill requests and make it easier for anyone with a legal question to find answers.
 Without such a tool, it can be difficult for business users to find the appropriate resources for their legal inquiries and cause lawyers to spend too much time on low value, repetitive tasks.

 The Ideal Legal Intake & Triage Process